Mosuo in the World Market: From Remote Village in China to Modern Mall in Singapore

 From poverty to pride

 Ethnic minorities comprise 8.49% of the national population.
 According to the State Ethnic Affairs Commission (SEAC), over 40 million ethnic minority individuals are still living in extreme poverty, constituting 32% of the country’s poor.
 UNDP has been working with the SEAC and the China International Centre for Economic and Technical Exchanges since 2006 to plan and implement poverty-reduction initiatives for these groups.
 Chinese cosmetics firm Jala Group signed on in 2011, bringing in more financial backing and business knowledge.
 Currently, the partnership supports four of the most vulnerable ethnic minorities across three culture-based development projects, benefitting over 500 people.
-Goals include raising awareness on ethnic cultural diversity, promoting the unique value of cultural products, and increasing the cultural recognition and pride of local communities.

 Assimilation into modern culture without compromising their unique cultural identity remains the Mosuo’s biggest challenge.
 The Mosuo are not just selling their products, but embracing their right to fair trade, as well as their right to their own place in the modern world.

 Tangs represents a new beginning for the Mosuo.
 Success means new opportunities: the women hope it will help kick off a broader base of retail outlets for their community and other ethnic minorities amongst more affluent foreign markets, where ethnic handicrafts can be appreciated for their unique artisanal quality.
-But success also means not abandoning tradition: mothers can again believe weaving is a gift, something beautiful they will proudly pass down to their daughters one day.
+But success also means not abandoning tradition: mothers can again believe weaving is a gift, something beautiful they can pass down to their daughters one day.